sallynasrfields/friend-finder/README.md

 ## How it Works

-...This is an example of a full stack application that uses the Express npm package to perform AJAX calls to a local server, processing JSON, URLs, and text through the body-parser npm package, with routes fetching HTML documents through the usage of the Path npm package.
+This is an example of a full stack application that uses the Express npm package to perform AJAX calls to a local server, processing JSON, URLs, and text through the body-parser npm package, with routes fetching HTML documents through the usage of the Path npm package.
 The main components of this application are:
 1. A server.js that listens for AJAX calls.
 This server:
 * requires "express" npm package,
 * requires "body-parsar" npm package,